 reported pressure from Israel and the United States to remove Israel from the

-Policy reported last week
+Policy reported last week that the

 Obama administration had made a concerted effort to pressure him to drop Israel

 Policy, the Obama administration was concerned about false accusations that

 “the White House is anti-Israel,” as the US completes sensitive negotiations